 Vicks Formula 44 Custom Care Cough & Cold PM Side Effects

-Applies to acetaminophen / chlorpheniramine / dextromethorphan: liquid, syrup
+Applies to acetaminophen / chlorpheniramine / dextromethorphan: oral liquid, oral syrup.

 For Healthcare Professionals